 1. You're spending too much valuable time managing HR problems.

 There is no getting away from the fact that, as a business owner, you have to take on many responsibilities in addition to providing the products or services for which you created your business.
-But HR problems can be very time-consuming, taking your time and energy away from revenue-generating activities.
+But HR problems can be very time-consuming, taking away from revenue-generating activities.
 The more time you spend trying to learn about employment law or searching for that full-time designer you need, the less you spend doing what your business does.
 When you outsource HR, you pay someone else to deal with HR tasks, and you free up that much more time to work on your actual revenue-generating functions.

 Editor's note: Looking for an HR outsourcing service?
 Fill out the below questionnaire to have our vendor partners contact you with free information.